kekland/NISApi/README.md

 API for NIS - to make easy android applications that helps NIS students

 # Install

 1. Add the following line to your app-level build.gradle<code>    compile 'com.loopj.android:android-async-http:1.4.9'</code>

 2. Download this repository and put both folders into your *java* folder

+3. Add INTERNET permission into your firebase.

+You are all set now!

 # Usage
 All functions are in NISApi class.